intel/llvm/sycl/doc/SYCL2020-SpecializationConstants.md

-Therefore, we can't have headers-only implementation and the crucial part of design is how to organize mapping mechanism between SYCL identifiers for specialization constants (`specialization_id`s) and low-level identifiers (numeric IDs in SPIR-V or kernel arguments).
+Therefore, we can't have headers-only implementation and the crucial part of design is how to organize mapping mechanism between SYCL identifiers for specialization constants (`specialization_id`s) and low-level identifiers (numeric IDs in SPIR-V or information about corresponding kernel arguments).

 That mapping mechanism is particularly tricky, because of some additional complexity coming from SYCL 2020 specification: